-There are a lot of options available for people interested in law enforcement careers with the U.S. Military.
-Besides the four primary war-fighting branches, one branch offers a unique merging of law enforcement and national defense: careers with the United States Coast Guard.
+Those who are interested in law enforcement careers with the U.S. Military have quite a few options.
+In addition to the four primary war-fighting branches, one branch offers a unique merging of law enforcement and national defense: the United States Coast Guard.

-The coast guard traces its roots to 1790 with the creation of a system of cutters within the Department of the Treasury, making it one of the oldest law enforcement organizations in the United States.
-The agency was tasked with enforcing tariffs and laws pertaining to trade.
+The Coast Guard traces its roots to 1790 when a system of cutters was created within the Department of the Treasury, making it one of the oldest law enforcement organizations in the U.S. The agency was tasked with enforcing tariffs and laws pertaining to trade.

-Soon after its creation the service - which came to first be called the Revenue Cutters, then "system of cutters" and eventually the Revenue Cutter Service - was granted the authority to board all U.S. ships within 4 miles of shore and all foreign vessels within U.S. waters.
+The service was first called the Revenue Cutters, then "system of cutters," and, finally, the Revenue Cutter Service.
+It was granted the authority to board all U.S. ships within four miles of shore, as well as all foreign vessels within U.S. waters.

 What the U.S. Coast Guard Does

-Originally given the task of enforcing trade laws and tariffs, the Coast Guard's role has expanded over its more than two centuries of existence.
-When it was transferred to the Department of Homeland Security, the guard was entrusted with 11 specific and unique missions:
+Originally assigned the task of enforcing trade laws and tariffs, the Coast Guard's role has expanded over its more than two centuries of existence.
+The Guard was entrusted with 11 specific and unique missions when it was transferred to the Department of Homeland Security:

 - Security of coasts, ports, and waterways